radar/by_star/README.markdown

 If you are using ActiveRecord, you're done!

 Mongoid users, please include the Mongoid::ByStar module for each model you wish to use the functionality.
-(This seems to be the convention among Mongoid plugins)
+This is the convention among Mongoid plugins.

 ```ruby
 class MyModel